bedrocklinux/bedrocklinux-website/markdown/1.0alpha4/configure.md

 are to be utilized.
 Frameworks have the exact same syntax as normal client.conf files (and can refer to each other).
-Typical Bedrock Linux systems may have one or two frameworks which which most client configurations utilize.
+Typical Bedrock Linux systems may have one or two frameworks which most client configurations utilize.

 A reference framework with recommended defaults for most clients should be